-Marchessault scores 2 to help Golden Knights beat Oilers 6-3
+Subban keeps up home domination, Vegas beats Oilers 6-3

 Tuch’s goal with 3:28 left in the game provided the final margin.

-Stone picked up his first goal at home since joining the Golden Knights.
-William Karlsson gathered the puck from behind the net and delivered a pass on the doorstep, where Stone buried a one-timer to extend his career-high season to 69 points 5:40 into the game.

-Nugent-Hopkins tied it from the high slot, where he drilled Connor McDavid’s feed on the power play with 6:46 left in the first.
+After Stone gave Vegas the early lead, Nugent-Hopkins tied it from the high slot, where he drilled Connor McDavid’s feed on the power play with 6:46 left in the first.
 McDavid now has points in 31 of his last 34 games, posting 55 points (17 goals, 38 assists).

-Eakin put Vegas back ahead with 55 seconds left in the period with his 18th as he streaked into the zone while gathering Tomas Nosek’s cross-ice feed, and beat Koskinen top shelf on the glove side.
+Eakin put Vegas back ahead with 55 seconds left in the opening period with his 18th as he streaked into the zone while gathering Tomas Nosek’s cross-ice feed, and beat Koskinen top shelf on the glove side.

 McDavid registered his NHL-best eighth consecutive multi-point game when he collected a rebound from a face-off win and fed Draisaitl, who was waiting on the doorstep tie it again with 43rd just 22 seconds into the second.

 NOTES: Golden Knights D Jon Merrill is one game shy of playing in the 300th of his career. … McDavid’s 33 multiple point games this season rank him second in the NHL.
-He is the first player to record multiple points in eight-plus consecutive games since Vincent Lecavalier did it in 2007. … Draisaitl leads the Oilers in scoring against Vegas this season, with four points (2 goals, 2 assists) in three games. … With his assists on Marchessault’s goals, Smith now has at least one point in 13 of his last 17 games. … Vegas D Shea Theodore has points in six of the last eight games (one goal, six assists).
+He is the first player to record multiple points in eight-plus consecutive games since Vincent Lecavalier did it in 2007. … With his assists on Marchessault’s goals, Smith now has at least one point in 13 of his last 17 games. … Vegas D Shea Theodore has points in six of the last eight games (one goal, six assists). … McDavid has points in 31 of his last 34 games, posting 55 points (17 goals, 38 assists). … Draisaitl leads the Oilers in scoring against Vegas this season, with four points (2 goals, 2 assists) in three games.

 UP NEXT